 Research Interests: Lakim’s research interests include critical race theory and social theory with a social interest in issues of race, class, and gender.
 Lakim has continued to grow fascinated with the ideology of the abolition of whiteness.
 Portfolio Advisor: Dan Berger.
 Capstone Advisor: TBD.

-Academic Background: San Jose State University; Bachelors of Political and Social Consciousness and African American Studies; University of Washington Seattle; Masters of Social Work
+Academic Background: San Jose State University, Bachelor of Arts in Political and Social Consciousness and African American Studies; University of Washington Seattle, Master of Social Work